 This program seeks to develop a system that values habitat management services which are also easy to implement and communicate to landowners.
 Landowner understanding is essential so that they are able to predict potential future compensation and adopt practices and actions that would maximize public benefits and net profit so that ranching and working lands remain financially viable.
-Working with the landowner, PFW biologists plan habitat improvement practices that restore or artificially provide physiographic, hydrological, or disturbance conditions necessary to establish or maintain native plant and animal communities.
-The term "habitat improvement" includes habitat restoration, enhancement, and establishment (singularly or in any combination).
+Working with the landowner, PFW biologists plan habitat improvement practices that restore native plant and animal communities.
+The term "habitat improvement" includes habitat management, restoration, enhancement, and establishment (singularly or in any combination).
 Practices may also include periodic manipulations to maintain intended habitat conditions on completed program projects.

-Addressing the depredation issue, either through compensation or other means, would increase the possibility that a natural range expansion north of the Caloosahatchee River is successful and that proper corridors are maintained, providing for eventual Florida panther recovery.
+Implementing the PES program in the Dispersal Zone, and restoring panther habitat through this area, would increase the possibility that a natural range expansion of the panther breeding population north of the Caloosahatchee River is successful and that proper corridors are maintained, providing for eventual Florida panther recovery.
 The development of PES programs or markets for ecosystem services has the potential to increase the sustainability of the ranching industry by providing financial incentives to landowners, which could stem the rate of land conversion in the Panther Focus Area and develop a sound model to achieve quantifiable conservation goals recognized in the Recovery Plan.

 Providing financial incentives to landowners in recognition of the public benefits their ranches provide would counter the factors that force them to sell their land or convert it to other uses.
 It would help preserve the rural landscape and contribute to the recovery of the Florida panther while preserving working landscapes for future generations.
 In essence, landowners would provide measurable conservation benefits by restoring and maintaining suitable natural pineland flatwood forest, hardwood hammock forest, and freshwater wetland forest habitats, as well as enhancing corridors within the Panther Focus Area.
-Specifically, focusing this effort on the Primary and Dispersal Zones within the Focus Area prioritizes lands essential to the longterm viability, survival and expansion of the Florida panther population.
+Specifically, focusing this effort on the Primary and Dispersal Zones within the Florida panther population.

 Moreover, the benefits to having private landowners managing habitat for panthers has far reaching benefits for many species of wildlife.
-Within this landscape, species like Florida Scrub Jay, Florida Bonneted Bat, Indigo Snake, Crested Caracara, and Sandhill Cranes all benefit from properly managed habitats and contribute to maintaining a biodiverse ecosystem for future generations.
+The Florida panther is considered an "umbrella species", and restoration of this large cat's diverse habitat types contributes to the wellbeing of many other wildlife species.
+Specifically, listed and candidate species within this landscape, like the Florida scrub jay, Florida bonneted bat, indigo snake, gopher tortoise, Audubon's crested caracara, and woodstorks all benefit from properly managed habitats and contribute to maintaining a biodiverse ecosystem for future generations.